vplemyannik/Vp.Dynamic.Proxy/README.md

 # Vp.Dynamic.Proxy

 Suppose you have some interfaces or abstract classes, and you want added additional functionality for them.
-You can do this used Decorator for each kind of interface
+You can do this used Decorator for each kind of interface, something like this
 ```csharp
  public interface ISomeWorker
   {